Besana Group

-The Besana Group is an important company that has various production and commercial plants in Italy and abroad (over 2,000) in terms of production, processing and commercialisation of nuts and dried fruit.
+The Besana Group is a company that produces, processes and commercialises nuts and dried fruit.
+It has various production plants in Italy and abroad (over 2,000 in total).

-Thanks to their strong relationship with the major multiples and primary food industries, the Group achieves a turnover of about €115 million; 75% of the production is exported.
+Thanks to their strong relationships with the primary food industries, the group achieves a turnover of about €115 million., with 75% of their production being exported from Italy.

 The Besana Group produces more than 16,000 tons of nuts and dried fruit every year with a total of 400 highly skilled employees and workers in Italy and further 300 abroad.

 History

-In 1921, Emilio Besana and his brother Vincenzo. founded "Emilio Besana & Co." - which after 80 years has become the "Besana Group".
-Dedication to the product allowed the company in a short period to become a major force within the market place.
+In 1921, Emilio Besana and his brother Vincenzo founded "Emilio Besana & Co.", a name which was turned into "Besana Group" 80 years later.
+The company became a major force within the market place within a short period of time.

-In the 1930s the Besana brothers entered: America and Far East allowing the company to expand globally.
-A new plant was built in San Gennaro Vesuviano, which is still currently the site of the Besana Group.
+In the 1930s the Besana brothers expanded to America and into the Far East.
+A new plant was built in San Gennaro Vesuviano, which is still the main site of the Besana Group to this day.